Two-Dimensional Radiation-Hydrodynamic Simulations of Luminous Red Novae: Results

-In Figure~\ref{fig:lc}, we show evolution of the bolometric luminosity $\lbol$ in our simulations obtained by integrating the radiative flux in the optically-thin limit, $F_\text{r} = c E_\text{r}$, over the outer edge of the domain.
-We verified that this calculation gives effectively the same results as using the full Equation~(\ref{eq:flux}) with flux limiters, but is considerably more robust against numerical noise.
-We see that most simulations show a first peak reaching $\gtrsim 10^{41}$\,\ergss and lasting several days.
-Closer investigation reveals that some CBM runs show finer light curve structures corresponding to events in the simulation described in Section~\ref{sec:overall}, however, light emission during this phase comes from cooling of the outer ejecta layers and early phases of the ejecta--CBM shock interaction, which are highly dependent on the selected initial conditions.
-Runs without CBM show a plateau lasting about 100\,days and peak luminosity corresponding to the initial thermal content of the ejecta.
+Runs without CBM show a plateau lasting about 100\,days and peak luminosity in proportion to the initial thermal content of the ejecta.
 All our CBM runs exhibit a second peak or plateau with durations between $100$ and $200$\,days and luminosities between $10^{40}$ and $10^{41}$\,\ergss.
 Some of these plateaus exhibit finer features that can be related to the initial conditions.
 For example, the peak at $t\approx 65$\,days in the s0.1hiE run can be explained by the shock reaching the exponential cutoff of the CBM and the radiation breaking out of the equatorial region.

 The durations and luminosities of the plateaus are not a simple function of $\rcsm$ and represent the ability of the ejecta--CBM shock to deposit energy in the ejecta.
 For example, comparison of runs with $\rcsm = 0.1 \times 10^{15}$\,cm and $0.3\times 10^{15}$\,cm shows that even if the shock interaction ends in the middle of plateau, the deposited energy in the ejecta can be sufficiently high to power plateaus of almost the same durations and luminosities.
 Similarly, the shock power in runs with $\rcsm = 2.0\times 10^{15}$\,cm is insufficient to keep the ejecta ionized, which causes the plateau to end after about $100$\,days.
 This behavior is consistent with predictions of \citet{matsumoto25} based on semi-analytic models.